-Dial-bore gauges are what are known as comparator gauges.
-You set the gauge to a known standard or diameter.
+A Dial bore gauge is also known as comparator gauges.
+You set the bore gauge to a known standard or diameter.
 Most budget guys use a micrometer, but for highly accurate work, you can purchase (for significant cost) large steel rings that are honed to a specific checking diameter and certified accurate to 0.000020 inch—that’s two-millionths of an inch.
 Professional automotive engine assembly demands accuracy to 0.0001 inch (one-tenth of one-thousandth), but not all tools deliver the same accuracy.
-It’s also important to mention that all gauges are calibrated and are the most accurate at 68 degrees F. If the tool or the component measured is warmer, let’s say at 90 or 100 degrees F, the results will change dramatically.
+It’s also important to mention that all dial bore gauges are calibrated and are the most accurate at 68 degrees F. If the tool or the component measured is warmer, let’s say at 90 or 100 degrees F, the results will change dramatically.

-In our search for tools, we found a Powerhouse 2- to 6-inch dial-bore gauge set with a plastic case and a 0.0005-inch gauge for $110.81.
+In our search for tools, we found a Powerhouse 2- to 6-inch dial bore gauge set with a plastic case and a 0.0005-inch gauge for $110.81.
 That means the gauge’s smallest readout is only 0.0005 inch.
 This might sound acceptable, but if you are going to bother to measure clearances accurately, you want a gauge with 0.0001-inch increments.
-Powerhouse claims you can substitute a 0.0001-inch gauge for a little more money.
-For our test, we show how to use a dial-bore gauge and then test two affordable models and compare them using a pro-level $3,000 Sunnen tool from Don Barrington’s Van Nuys, California, machine shop.
+Powerhouse claims you can substitute a 0.0001-inch bore gauge for a little more money.
+For our test, we show how to use a dial bore gauge and then test two affordable models and compare them using a pro-level $3,000 Sunnen tool from Don Barrington’s Van Nuys, California, machine shop.
 The results are enlightening.

 |Fowler 2 in–6 in, 0.005-in graduations